 Geauga Family Farms is a cooperative of farms in the Geauga County

 Ohio area.
 Geauga Family Farms CSA program will be delivered on

 Thursdays at LEAF Nights.
 Geauga Family Farms

-will offer a 20 week season in 2013.
-New for 2013: Geauga Family Farms CSA will be offering a half share, in addition to their single and family shares.
+will offer a 20 week season in 2014.
+Geauga Family Farms CSA will be offering small, medium, and large sized shares.

-The half-share provides a selection of fresh produce perfect for one person.
+The small share provides a selection of fresh produce perfect for one person.
 This will have less variety than the two larger shares, but will still include a broad range throughout the season.
-The single share provides enough produce for two to three people to have several servings throughout the week.
-The family share provides enough for four people to have several servings throughout the week with greater variety and a little more volume.
+The medium share provides enough produce for two to three people to have several servings throughout the week.
+The large share provides enough for four people to have several servings throughout the week with greater variety and a little more volume.

 Visit www.geaugafamilyfarms.org for current seasonal information.

 Pricing (1 market bag per week for 20 week season):